rememberSoftwares/yacana/README.md

      return "rainy"
 ```

 This tool would return either "sunny" or "rainy" based on the output of some fake weather API. **However**, the prompt is still bad.
-The part *" output 'sunny' if there is some sun else say 'rainy'"* is still useless
+The section "*output 'sunny' if there is some sun else say 'rainy'*" is still useless as it's the tool that will output this string.
+Not the LLM.
+You should rewrite the prompt like this: "I give you the following city: '{city}'.
+Get the current weather there."

 ### Calling a tool